ggirelli/GPSeqGG/README.md

 gpseq-seq-gg v1.0.0
 ===

 A pipeline for Genomic loci Positioning by Sequencing (GPSeq) sequencing data analysis.
-More details in the [docs folder](docs/).
+More details in the [docs](docs/).

+Also, please visit the [how to page](docs/how-to/) and the [F.A.Q. page](docs/faq/) for more details and what to do in case of an error.

 #### Pipeline steps